 Help with your mediation

-What to do if you can't come, miss your mediation or no longer need a mediation.
+What to expect at your mediation, and what to do if you can't come, miss your mediation or no longer need a mediation.

 Yes, anything discussed in a mediation is confidential.